bakuljangley/mast3r-v2/readme.md

     wget https://download.europe.naverlabs.com/ComputerVision/MASt3R/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth -P checkpoints/
     ```

+To test whether the environment is working properly, use the `vbr_pairs.ipynb` notebook to run inference on sample pairs from VBR.

 ### Monocular Depth Estimation Models:
 As explained before, use separate environments for each model.
 Examples using conda: